 This Sunday, Feb.
 8, the National Academy of Recording Arts & Sciences (also known as The Recording Academy) will host its 57th annual Grammy Awards presentation.
 Awards will be given in 82 categories covering 30 fields of music including Record of the Year, Album of the Year, Song of the Year and Best New Artist.

-But out of all the music that is released each year, how does the Recording Academy winnow it down to 82 winners?
+But out of all the music that is released each year, how does the Recording Academy winnow it down to the final nominees and winners?
 Lisa Goich, a project manager at the Recording Academy offices in Santa Monica, Calif., shed some light on it.
 "It's a really good process," she says, "and I think it just ensures what gets to the top is truly exemplary."

 Here's how it works:

-The Recording Academy comprises 12,354 voting members.
+The Recording Academy comprises more than 12,000 voting members.
 To qualify as a voting member of the Recording Academy, one must be able to prove a career in music through documented evidence; basically, this means you must have at least 12 recorded tracks that have been commercially released in the U.S. through industry-recognized outlets.
-Each prospective member is subjected to a thorough vetting process.
-That said, when a person is accepted into the Recording Academy, he or she is essentially a member for life.
-"Once you're a member," Goich says, "as long as you continue to pay your dues and keep your membership paid and active, you can continue to participate."

 Members are organized under 12 chapter offices, determined by geography.
 Because Chicago is the nearest chapter office to Minnesota, any Minnesota-based members of the Recording Academy report up through the Chicago chapter.

 Recorded works are nominated by the voting members.
-To be eligible for this year's Grammy Awards, works had to have been released between Oct.
-1, 2012, and Sept.
-30, 2013.
-They also had to have been recorded within the past five years in other words, a 25-year-old record that was reissued in 2013 would not qualify for Grammy consideration.
-This year, a total of 22,000 eligible works were nominated.
+To be eligible for this year's Grammy Awards nominations, works had to have been released between Oct.
+1, 2013, and Sept.
+30, 2014.
+They also have to have been recorded within the past five years (the exception to the five-year rule is in the Best Historical Album Category).
+This year, a total of 20,000 eligible works were entered.

 The Long Weekend